kriszyp/cpm/README.md

 can also modify the registry URL in the startup script as well.
 The startup script also includes directions (in the comments) for running from Node instead of Rhino.

-A quick oneline install on Mac OS and Linux is:
+A quick one-line install on Mac OS and Linux is:

 	curl https://raw.github.com/kriszyp/cpm/master/install | sh